[ + links to: Glossary - Timeline - Maps - A Survey of Ooranye - Plan of Olhoav -

 We're guessing that Miril caught a glimpse of all this.
 She will have noticed some wispy harmonic of the vision of Yadon, an after-effect lingering sketchily in the air around her.

-When the authorities finally came to free her, she may also have noticed that the wisp followed her out.
+She also may have noticed - when the authorities finally came to free her - that the wisp followed her out.
 Or perhaps not.
 The opening of her cell door may well have driven all other thoughts from her mind.

 Not that the arrival of an official backed by guards was any great surprise.
 And the grizzled brush of grey hair atop the elderly figure who stood stiffly to greet her was not completely unexpected either: she had been wondering if this particular man might be sent.